arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Modify handleSessionExpiration function to redirect the user to the login page when performing an auto-logout due to duplicated login sessions.
-Add socket as a dependency in the socket useEffect to ensure it listens correctly after page refresh.
-Change functions that sort arrays of objects alphabetically to normalize strings before comparing them.
+Fix delay when showing the sorted values on the log component by removing the useEffect and state and directly mapping the sorted values in the component's render method.

 // Done today

-Fix delay when showing the sorted values on the log component by removing the useEffect and state and directly mapping the sorted values in the component's render method.
+Modify server's logout function to remove its dependency on the online users list, preventing logout issues when the server is down.